hapax/hapax.github.io/assets/chuzenji.md

 But what (Aquinas asks) underwrites all that, and revolves the door of ontology?
 It cannot be the perishable beings themselves, since they disappear and take their causal powers with them.
-Could be a mortal be responsible for Mortality, or something contingent for Contingency itself?
+Could a mortal be responsible for Mortality, or something contingent for Contingency itself?
 Certainly not, he concludes.
 Something necessary and immortal must keep the machineries of decay